silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 There is also a positive reason to be alone, which gets less attention because it is harder to make sound like suffering.
 Murray, Lesser and Lawson's monotropism model describes autistic attention as concentrating processing resources on relatively few things at a time, relatively intensely. [^25] Presented as a difference rather than a deficit, which is how they framed it.
 Being alone is where that concentration is available.
 An interrupted monotropic mind is not merely inconvenienced; it has lost the thing it does best.

-Then there is the third reason, which is the one that starts turning the wheel.
+Then there is the third reason, which is the one that starts it rolling.

 You leave before you are left.